JosephSilber/client-templates/readme.md

 php artisan config:publish silber/client-templates
 ```

+This will create a new config file at `app/config/packages/silber/client-templates/config.php`.
+You can now edit this file to change the default options.

 ### Template Type

 By default, the `type` attribute is set to `text/ng-template`, which is what AngularJS uses.
 This can be changed in the package's configuration file.
 For example: